testit-tms/api-client-js/docs/TestPointsApi.md

 <a name="apiV2TestPointsSearchIdPost"></a>
 # **apiV2TestPointsSearchIdPost**
-> List apiV2TestPointsSearchIdPost(Skip, Take, OrderBy, SearchField, SearchValue, TestPointFilterModel)
+> List apiV2TestPointsSearchIdPost(Skip, Take, OrderBy, SearchField, SearchValue, TestPointFilterRequestModel)

 Search for test points and extract IDs only